 Horizon English School is a member of the British Schools Middle East (BSME) network and was first established in 1989.
-It currently caters to approximately 930 students (an increase of over 100 compared with the 2016-17 academic year) from a variety of backgrounds and nationalities, but predominantly the United Kingdom.
+The school currently caters to just over 1,000 children, an increase of around 50 compared with the 2017-2018 academic year.
+Children come from a variety of backgrounds and some 70 nationalities, but the largest overall nationality group is from the United Kingdom.

 What does the school feel like?
 Get the Horizon English School Experience here!

 Popular with parents, staff and children, Mr Wallace has taken on a school which is clearly settled and happy, and one that is rated amongst the best in Dubai by the KHDA's Inspection team.